 After 10 minutes of inactivity, you will automatically log out of your 1Password account.
 This is to prevent any prying eyes from illegally accessing your account just because you went away from your computer without logging out.

 LastPass also offers a similar feature, but you’d have to manually turn it on from the LastPass browser extension, whereas the feature is turned on by default in 1Password.

-The Emergency Access feature is only exclusive to LastPass, where you can give access to a trusted person in case of an emergency.
+There is no 1Password Emergency Access feature, this feature is exclusive to LastPass, where you can give access to a trusted person in case of an emergency.